DV

 What is the difference between AMZY and CONY?

-AMZY (YieldMax AMZN Option Income Strategy ETF) tracks Amazon (AMZN) with a covered call strategy, while CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach.
+AMZY (YieldMax AMZN Option Income Strategy ETF) tracks Amazon (AMZN) with a covered call approach, while CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both AMZY and CONY?